mesoform/concierge-app-playbook/README.md

 Currently these are as follows:

 * os_distro (string) = the flavour of operating system.
 Current options are `alpine` and `debian` - versions *3.4* and *jessie*, respectively
-* install_script (string) = the location of the script required to install the application you want to package into the image
+* install_scripts (list) = the location of the script or scripts to install the application you want to package into the image.
+A list is used so as to logically separate different install steps into separate RUN commands and better make use of UnionFS image layers
 * env_vars (list) = a list of additional environment variables.
 E.g. env_vars: FOO=bar
 * build_args (list) = a list of additional Docker ARG options for required variables when building
 * labels (list) = a list of additional labels to add to the container